The Theory

 Each agent is a hub with two structural directions:

-Downward (one) The agent's own internal protocol — the sub-interactions that compose it Full decipherment possible (this is what science does)
+Downward (one) The agent's own internal Propagation Full decipherment possible (this is what science does) The agent is the parent of these sub-interactions

 14. Partial upward access